spell-music/csound-expression/tutorial/chapters/UserInteractionTutorial.md

 and the bottom is for the highest value.
 It's strange implementation of the vertical sliders in the Csound.
 We can only take it for granted.

-Ok, ok.
+Ok.
 That it's good but how about using two sliders at the same time?
 We can create the second slider and place it right beside the other with function `hor`.
 It groups a list of widgets and shows them side by side: